 12.1.
 This statement was agreed by the Trustees, and replaces any previous statements.
-Copies of this Statement and any subsequent amendments will be made available to the Premier League and Football League (as representatives of the Employer Clubs), the investment manager, and the Scheme auditor upon request.
+Copies of this Statement and any subsequent amendments will be made available to the Premier League and Football League (as representatives of the Employer Clubs), the Scheme's investment managers, and the Scheme auditor upon request.
 The Statement will also be published on a publicly available website.